oracle-livelabs/oci/oci-api-management/installation/installation.md

     ![APEX Installation](images/apim-apex5.png)

-    - Go in the files that you have downloaded from Git
+    - Go in the files that you have downloaded from Github
+    - Uncompress the .zip if not done yet.
     - Choose *apex/apex_apim.sql*
     - Click *Next*
     - Click *Next*